ICMS-conference/icms-conference.github.io/organization.md

 The organizational of the ICMS is given in the [bylaws](/bylaws/).
 The main governing body is the advisory board, it is supported by a secretary and a Web officer.
 All other offices are related to a particular congress.

-We actively solicit input from the community; please send a note to Advisory Board chair, yap@cs.nyu.edu
+We actively solicit input from the community; please send a note to Advisory Board chair, [yap@cs.nyu.edu](mailto:yap@cs.nyu.edu).

 ### Advisory Board